MGFrancois123/22RP03920_CRUD_Assignment/README.md

 Edit Student: Click "Edit" next to a student's name in view_students.php to modify their record.
 Delete Student: Click "Delete" next to a student's name in view_students.php to remove their record.
 Log Out
 Click on the "Logout" link in the navigation bar to log out of the application.
-Error Handling
-Input Validation: Forms include validation for required fields and specific formats (e.g., email, phone number).
-Database Errors: Any errors encountered during database operations are displayed with a descriptive message.
-Contributing
-Feel free to submit issues or pull requests.
-Contributions to improve the system are welcome!

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.